 As a nonprofit news organization, Dallas Free Press is strictly nonpartisan, but we aren’t completely objective.
 We are unabashedly biased toward the two neighborhoods we cover — South Dallas and West Dallas — and the voices of the people who live in them.

-Our six-part editorial strategy centers around this bias and our commitment to community, civic and solutions-oriented journalism:
+Our editorial strategy centers around this bias and our commitment to community, civic and solutions-oriented journalism:

 - Community assets: Too many stories told about South Dallas and West Dallas focus on crime and blight.
 We’re not going to sugarcoat the problems, but we want to highlight the good news that doesn’t receive enough coverage.

-- Neighborhood events and resource maps: Where can I get tested for COVID-19 or pick up a free bag of fresh produce?
+- Neighborhood events and resource maps: Where can I enroll my child in an after-school program or pick up a free bag of fresh produce?
 What’s happening in my neighborhood this month?
-We’ll provide online and printable resources that will also be shared via our social media and text messaging platforms.
+We curate neighborhood event calendars and resource maps that we also share via our social media and text messaging platforms.